-Household activities such as cooking, washing and using unflued gas heaters, as well as peoples’ breathing, provide the primary sources of moisture that cause humidity indoors.
+Household activities such as cooking, washing, drying clothes inside and using unflued gas heaters, as well as peoples’ breathing, provide the primary sources of moisture that cause humidity indoors.
 (A person exhales approximately 200 millilitres of water vapour per hour while awake and approximately 20 millilitres of water vapour per hour during sleep).

 Other sources of moisture may also include:

 - damp ground conditions under suspended timber floors

 - retained construction moisture, i.e. moisture retained in building materials such as timber framing, concrete floors and plaster, after installation